 Now the going gets really tough.
 Straight up the steep side of the hill we go, with no path, in the torrential rain.
-We just have trampled plants underfoot, their stems tangled and slippery, ready to jump up and wrap themselves round an ankle without warning.
+We have nothing but trampled plants underfoot, their stems tangled and slippery, ready to jump up and wrap themselves round an ankle without warning.
 There’s nothing to hold onto – if you reach out to grab something for balance you’ll probably just get a handful of stinging nettles.
 I can definitely understand why they call this place ‘Impenetrable’ – and I’m now extremely grateful for Hassan’s insistence that I hire a porter.
 It’s tough enough as it is, even without carrying 10 kilos of camera gear that I may not get to use.
 And Crinerio is more than just a bag-carrier – he’s there with a helpful hand to steady me and even pull me up the slope when my mud-clogged boots lose their grip.

 We struggle uphill in single file, pushing through the thick forest, for another half hour, until finally the person in front of me stops.
-We look at each other: have we found them?
-It’s hard to tell, there’s thick jungle all around, and all I can see is the couple of people in front of me and Impenetrable Forest everywhere else.
-I certainly can’t see any gorillas – but apparently they are close by.
+We look at each other.
+Have we found them?
+It’s hard to tell: there’s thick jungle all around, and all I can see is the couple of people in front of me and Impenetrable Forest everywhere else.
+I certainly can’t see any gorillas, but apparently they are close by.
 And right on cue, at the perfect, blessed moment… It.
 Stops.
 Raining.
 It seems Hassan’s prayers have finally worked after all.

 There’s a little rearranging as we get ourselves ready.
 We’re told to give up our walking sticks to avoid upsetting the animals.
 Bags are opened, cameras extracted, hoods removed.
 Tentatively now, we continue up the hill, even more off balance without our walking poles, but excited.
 We’re almost there.

 And then, finally, a glimpse.
 It’s not much, just a dash of black fur in amongst the green.
-We jostle for position; with so much foliage it’s not easy to see anything, but he’s there, Mukiza, the 28-year-old silverback himself, his fur glossy with rainwater.
+We jostle for position; with so much foliage it’s not easy to see anything, but he’s there: Mukiza, the 28-year-old silverback himself, his fur glossy with rainwater.
 The rangers push forward and use hooks and machetes to clear the undergrowth so we can see better.
-I quickly swap lenses that perfect silverback hero shot.
+I quickly swap lenses for that perfect silverback hero shot.